Luki248/Luki248/README.md

-Hi, I’m Luki an electronics ingenieur who loves to program.
+Hi, I’m Luki an electrical engineer who loves to program.